embrace-io/embrace-docs/docs/android/faq.md

 *Please contact us if you have any questions or require help.*

+### **How do I override the version of OkHttp to be lower than the one Embrace specifies?**
+By default, your app will choose the latest version of a particular dependency if multiple versions are transitively specified due to your app's explicit dependencies.
+If you wish to use a version of a dependency like OkHttp that is lower than what Embrace uses, you can follow the instructions [here](https://docs.gradle.org/current/userguide/dependency_downgrade_and_exclude.html#sec:enforcing_dependency_version).

+Note that Embrace does not support versions of dependencies lower than what has been specified, so doing this kind of override may lead to unspecified behaviors.
+Only do this if it cannot be avoided and thoroughly test that it does not conflict with Embrace or any other SDKs that may also dependent on it.

 ## Users

 ### **If a user registered in a later session, are previous sessions still linked to that user?**